-The Black Heroes Foundation is a community based charity for the development and promotion of talent, together with cultural and artistic initiatives in the community focusing on youth, education, training, social up-lifting and personal development programmes.
-We deliver Black Heroes theatrical and musical events in communities across the UK.
+The Black Heroes Foundation is an award winning community based charity.
+Its purpose is EduTainment, with the development and promotion of talent, together with cultural and artistic initiatives in the community focusing on youth, education, training, social up-lifting and personal development programmes.
+We deliver Black Heroes cultural events in communities across the UK.

-The Chair of The Black Heroes Foundation receives the Point of Light Award, from the Prime Minister at 10 Downing Street, for the volunatry work of the organisation.
+Black Heroes Foundation receives the Point of Light Award, from the Prime Minister at 10 Downing Street, for the voluntary work of the organisation.

 Black Heroes Film: The Story of Sam King MBE.

-Come and see the film which tells the story of Sam King MBE, father of the Windrush Foundation, and first Black Mayor of Southwark.
+The film which tells the story of Sam King MBE, father of the Windrush Foundation, and first Black Mayor of Southwark.
 This was shown at Dulwich Library and Luton Town Hall on Windrush Day 22 June; and screened at The Tate Exchange in August.
 If you wish to book a private screening please email: email@example.com

 We were part of the Wandsworth Arts Fringe Festival (WAF18)